mahesh-sirikonda/picaso-genai-livelab/picaso-genai-oda/introduction/introduction.md

 - Connect to OCI Generative AI Agent Service from OCI Digital Assistant Chatbot PICASO (hosted in PeopleSoft Application)
 - Get responses of their question (in natural language) from those custom PDF documents.

-By following the workshop users can install this ATOM application in their own tenancy
+By following the workshop users can install PICASO with Gen AI Agent integration in their own tenancy

 ![User View](images/picaso_with_genaiagent.png)